Thanksgiving brings great memories. As a young boy growing up, I loved meeting at grandma’s house on 21st Street in old Las Vegas.

 No one is entitled to an inheritance.
 All should acknowledge the grace of the provider of the inheritance.
 All should cultivate gratitude in receiving the gifts they receive.
 On more than one occasion, I have disinherited children or included language in an estate planning document, to further a client’s desire to teach that an inheritance should be received with a spirit of gratitude regarding the gift given.

 Gratitude and estate planning go hand in hand.
-As we approach Thanksgiving and think about all we have, even in this COVID altered Thanksgiving season, we should contemplate how we have planned for our affairs.
+As we approach Thanksgiving and think about all we have, we should contemplate how we have planned for our affairs.
 With some thought and guidance, you can help foster gratitude within your estate plan.

 Jeffery J. McKenna is a local attorney serving clients in Nevada, Arizona and Utah.
 He is a shareholder at the law firm of Barney McKenna & Olmstead, PC, with offices in Mesquite and St. George.
 If you have questions you would like addressed in these articles, you can contact him at (435) 628-1711 or firstname.lastname@example.org.